 Charlie Greenland was elected president at the society's first meeting.
 Greenland shares Schoenfeld's vision.
 "Ordinarily, cities in Utah were settled when Brigham Yong sent groups out across the state, but Highland was not built that way.
 It was brought together by the people who wanted to live here," he said.
 "The culture and ideas that brought Highland together are quite unique."

 The initial mission statement of the society is, "To preserve and [share] the past of Highland City for a better present and future."
 As their first project, Greenland, Schoenfeld and other historical society members are working to put together a comprehensive written history of the city.
-In addition to the written history, the historical society is planning a small museum in the Highland Community Center, 5378 West 10400 North.
-The museum will display a collection of historical artifacts, for example, household items and small tools.
+In addition to the written history, the historical society has a small museum in the Highland Community Center, 5378 West 10400 North.
+The museum displays a collection of historical artifacts, for example, household items and small tools.

-The historical society meets the second Wednesday of each month at Highland City Hall, at 7:00 p.m.
+The historical society meets the third Wednesday of each month at the museum, at 7:00 p.m.
 The meetings are always open to the public.
 If you have items you'd like to donate or lend to be displayed at the museum, give Greenland a call at 801-913-5200.

 Monthly Newsletter Articles

 The Christmas Our Parents Wept - Lillie Buhler Day

 Poole Family Sketch , The Roots of A Community , Grave Site Restored - Poole Family, February 2016

 Orville Cox Day - August 2016

 Three Bar Dairy - September 2016